Choose options

 - Center of gravity: approx. 12.5 cm in front of the guard

-- Incl. wooden case with genuine leather covering and steel fittings
+- Incl. wooden case with genuine leather lining and steel fittings

 - Weight without cover: approx. 1.8kg